Getting Started With CI/CD for Data Science Pipelines

 3. Notify (Optional)

 • publish-metrics-comment: Write model performance metrics as a comment on the merge request.
-This is executed after a scoring run is performed via commit message.
+This is executed after a scoring run is performed through the commit message method.

 • write-to-wiki: Write model performance metrics and job details to the project wiki.
 The CI configuration it set up to only execute for scheduled jobs that use the score-scheduled job